Why you shouldn't download iOS 12 just yet

 I'm only bringing this up because it's happened to me: Beta builds can force you to factory reset your device and lose everything.

-In my situation, something went wrong while installing an OTA beta update and my iPhone SE was bricked.
+In my situation, something went wrong while installing an OTA beta update and my iPhone SE ($300 at Amazon.com) was bricked.
 A white screen with the Apple logo is all I could get from it, and it took hours of troubleshooting to get it back to a working device.

 Again, it comes with the territory and was something I was willing to deal should I need to.
 Unless you feel the same way, beta builds are best left alone.